Grants reference

 moat run --grant ssh:github.com ./my-project

-Via agent.yaml
+Via moat.yaml

 List grants in the grants field: